KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

-     :attr:`MAXTHRUST`                     scalar                    Sum of active maximum thrusts :attr:`FACING`                        :struct:`Direction`       The way the vessel is pointed :attr:`MASS`                          scalar (metric tons)      Mass of the ship :attr:`VERTICALSPEED`                 scalar (m/s)              How fast the ship is moving "up" :attr:`SURFACESPEED`                  scalar (m/s)              How fast the ship is moving "horizontally" :attr:`AIRSPEED`                      scalar (m/s)              How fast the ship is moving relative to the air :attr:`TERMVELOCITY`                  scalar (m/s)              terminal velocity of the vessel :attr:`VESSELNAME`                    string                    The name of the vessel :attr:`ANGULARMOMENTUM`               :struct:`Vector`          In :ref:`SHIP_RAW <ship-raw>`
+     :attr:`MAXTHRUST`                     scalar                    Sum of active maximum thrusts :attr:`FACING`                        :struct:`Direction`       The way the vessel is pointed :attr:`MASS`                          scalar (metric tons)      Mass of the ship :attr:`WETMASS`                       scalar (metric tons)      Mass of the ship fully fuelled :attr:`DRYMASS`                       scalar (metric tons)      Mass of the ship with no resources :attr:`VERTICALSPEED`                 scalar (m/s)              How fast the ship is moving "up" :attr:`SURFACESPEED`                  scalar (m/s)              How fast the ship is moving "horizontally" :attr:`AIRSPEED`                      scalar (m/s)              How fast the ship is moving relative to the air :attr:`TERMVELOCITY`                  scalar (m/s)              terminal velocity of the vessel :attr:`SHIPNAME`                      string                    The name of the vessel :attr:`NAME`                          string                    Synomym for SHIPNAME
+     :attr:`ANGULARMOMENTUM`               :struct:`Vector`          In :ref:`SHIP_RAW <ship-raw>`
      :attr:`ANGULARVEL`                    :struct:`Vector`          In :ref:`SHIP_RAW <ship-raw>`
      :attr:`SENSORS`                       :struct:`VesselSensors`   Sensor data